 The girl admitted she had been reading a lot about Slender Man and expressed remorse for setting the blaze.
 She even texted her mother to ask if everybody was okay.

 The Mania Of The Slender Man Story Continues

-As that list of references suggests, people apparently need a lot of monsters to get by in the world.
-It would seem that humans, having long ago conquered most of our survival challenges, simply cannot do without personified terrors.
-If this is the case, then the Slender Man is yet another entry in the long line of spooks that some of humanity’s more creative members have conjured up to scratch that fear-itch.
+It would seem that humans, having long ago conquered most of our survival challenges, are simply titillated by terror.
+Much like Eric Knudsen said, 2009’s Slender Man is much like 1823’s Frankenstein, yet another entry in a long line of spooks that some of humanity’s more creative members have conjured up to scratch that universal fear-itch.

-With any luck, the adults who read or hear about the “Slender Man-inspired” attacks will keep their heads and let the teenagers with mental health issues get help, rather than becoming delusional themselves about the New Threatening Thing making all the news.
+With any luck, the adults who read or hear about the “Slender Man-inspired” attacks will keep their heads and let the teenagers with mental health issues get help, rather than becoming delusional themselves about the next big threat to make the headlines.

 After the 2014 attack, Waukesha Police Chief Russell Jack said the stabbing “should be a wake-up call for all parents….The internet is full of dark and wicked things.”

 But for every frightened parent, there’s an internet user who just wants to have good, harmless fun with Photoshop.
 “We just want to enjoy a good horror story,” said one moderator of the Slender Man Wiki.
 “We just want to be left alone.”

 After learning about spooky story of Slender Man, the internet’s favorite bogeyman, read how Mothman terrorized a West Virginia town in the 1960s.
 Then, learn what really caused the mass hysteria of the Salem Witch Trials.